gitayam/matrix-to-discourse/CONTRIBUTING.md

 ## Running the bot locally
 1. Make sure you have the correct branch checked out.
 1. Update maubot.yaml with the correct test version of the plugin.
-1. Create .mbp file in the root directory with the following:
+1. Create .mbp file in the plugins directory with the following:
 ```bash
 # These are the current files in the repository needed to run the bot.
 zip -9r matrix-to-discourse-testing.mbp bot.py maubot.yaml base-config.yaml requirements.txt
 ```
+1. Initial Testing: `python3 -m maubot` This will tell you if there are any errors in the plugin that need to be fixed.
 1. Upload the matrix-to-discourse-testing.mbp file to the maubot dashboard, plugin section.
 1. Create a new instance selecting the testing version of the plugin and irregularchatbot as the bot.
 1. Allow testing bot only in the testing room.